Parallel-in-Time/qmat/docs/devdoc/testing.md

 # Testing your changes

-📜 _After doing some changes / corrections / addition in the code, the first thing you can do is check if the package can be imported._
+📜 _After doing some changes / corrections / addition in the code, you can run all the CI tests locally before any commit or PR._

 ## Install test dependencies